 Consultations with the doctor are by appointment and can be booked in person at reception or over the telephone during opening hours.
 You are free to see your doctor of choice.Most appointments are for ten minutes but if you think you need longer please discuss with the receptionist.

 It is not always necessary to see a doctor in the surgery and sometimes a telephone call will be sufficient.
-Urgent telephone calls can be dealt with every day in both the morning and afternoon.
+Urgent telephone calls can be dealt with every day in both the morning and early afternoon.
 Non urgent calls can be directed to the doctor who is dealing with your problem.
 Some minor ailments such as viral illnesses, urinary tract infections or prescription queries can often be dealt with over the phone by the on-call doctor rather than at a face to face appointment.

 Minor Illness Clinic